Laykel/RES-Labo-HTTP/6_bonus-traefik/README.md

 - You can then launch a static app, using `docker-compose up -d static`, and check that it appears in the web interface.
 - In order to launch a certain number (here, 5) of dynamic app containers, use `docker-compose scale dynamic=5`.

+### Bonus validation

 To validate our work, we did a simple check to observe the load balancing in action.
 In our `express.js` application, we generated a random id with the `uuid` npm module and added it to our json payload.
 Each server will have its id, so when a response is sent, we can identify the sender.
 We sent several requests to `/api/jokes/` and saw that the server's id varied, it means the load balancer is working.

-As for the cluster management, we observed that killing an `express.js` container did not impact our infrastructure.
+As for the cluster management, we observed that killing an `express.js` container did not impact our infrastructure, and that adding any number of static or dynamic containers form steps 1 and 2 just adds to the list of servers to which requests can be balanced.

 ## Management UI

 ## Load balancing: round-robin vs sticky sessions

+We didn't have time to experiment with this bonus step.